deadduck-09/FireWalls/README.md

 **FireWalls** is my personal collection of wallpapers gathered over the years.
 A mix of clean desktops, anime aesthetics, moody skies, terminal vibes, cozy scenes, and wallpapers that simply look too good to ignore.

-New wallpapers will be added regularly.
+New wallpapers will be added often.

 ---